Why we need to fix the direct provision system

 Let’s look at addressing some of the issues raised.

 Direct provision is the system operated in Ireland which houses asylum seekers in Ireland.
 It is operated and paid for by the Irish Department of Justice and Equality.
-Adults living in direct provision receive €38.80 per week and children €29.80.
-Currently, over 6000 people live in thirty-nine direct provision centres around Ireland.
-In 2018, we granted protection to 1275 asylum seekers.
+As of March 2023, adults living in direct provision receive €38.80 per week and children €29.80.
+Currently, over 7000 people live in direct provision centres around Ireland.
 We do not have a set limit for how many asylum seekers we take each year.
 In 2018, we had the lowest EU refusal rate on first time application at 15% versus the EU average of 63%

 Personally, I am proud of a country that accepts people in need.
 If they are being processed and accepted, then it has been verified that they are in legitimate need.
 I think it is ridiculous and insulting to assume that people are coming here for the benefits.